Vu-Bridge: Learning to Play a Killer Bridge Game

 By Alex J. Coyne © 2018 Great Bridge Links

-Vu-Bridge’s website describes it as “the modern, online AutoBridge revival”.
+Vu-Bridge’s website (not currently available)describes it as “the modern, online AutoBridge revival”.
 You might have already heard about Vu-Bridge on bridge blogs, websites and forums.
 At Great Bridge Links we had to find out more about it.
 Here’s more about Vu-Bridge, how it started and how you can use it to hone your bridge skills away from the table.

 According to Board Game Geek, the game of AutoBridge goes way back to 1938 and allows players to play pre-dealt bridge hands from bridge sheets placed on a board.
 Little sliders above the four hands would reveal each card and bid.
 “Experts who have contributed to the AutoBridge system include Ely and Josephine Culbertson, Charles Goren, Alfred Sheinwold, Alan Truscott, Barry Rigal, Albert Morehead and Richard Frey.”